rcrowley/talk-why-is-config-mgmt-ruby/slides.md

 # The Marionette Collective

-* Orchestration via STOMP publish/subscribe rather than SSH.
+* Orchestration via STOMP<br />publish/subscribe rather than SSH.
 * Scalable upgrade to `ssh`-in-a-`for`-loop.